greatscottgadgets/greatfet-hardware/README.md

 # GreatFET Hardware
-This directory contains hardware designs for GreatFET One and a series of neighbours.
+This repository contains hardware designs for GreatFET One and a series of neighbors.
 These are:

  * GreatFET One - the base GreatFET platform
- * Begonia - a neighbour for writing firmware to the IM-Me
+ * Begonia - a neighbor for writing firmware to the IM-Me
- * Crocus - a Nordic nRF24L01+ neighbour
+ * Crocus - a Nordic nRF24L01+ neighbor
  * Daffodil - a prototyping neighbor
  * Edelweiss - a TI CC1350 neighbor
- * Foxglove - A level shifting neighbour
+ * Foxglove - A level shifting neighbor

-Most of these neighbours have a required KiCad dependency:
+Most of these designs have a required KiCad dependency:

 https://github.com/greatscottgadgets/gsg-kicad-lib